Shieky/dotfiles/README.md

 ### needed packages

-`eww dunst gtk/2/3/4 hypr kitty nvim rofi spicetify swww waybar qt5c and zsh`
+`eww dunst gtk/2/3/4 kitty nvim rofi spicetify swww waybar qt5c and zsh`

 For waybar you probably want `brightnessctl` and `cava`, media detection is by `mpris` The fonts used are `Nerd Fonts` and / - `Fira Code` for editor stuff